craftingcity/The-Known-World/Unplayed Characters/Eliza 'Elliot' O'Brien.md

 I am 19, born on the 8th of February 1844.

-My biggest fear is that nothing will change.
-That I will fight and die and the course of the world will become more na
+My greatest fear
+- nothing will change
+- i'll be found out.

 I grew up in Ireland.
 I was not given the luxury of kindness from my parents or brother as I grew up.
 They would often yell at me for playing sports with the boys or coming home muddy.
 I remember working the farm from a young age, alongside my brother, father, and grandfather.